Create an Experience Builder app

 Add a widget to the app

-The Insert widget pane appears, displaying a gallery of widgets grouped by type.
+The Add widget pane appears, displaying a gallery of widgets grouped by type.

-4. In the widget gallery, under Map-centric, scroll down and find the Business Analyst widget.
+2. In the Add widget pane, under Map centric, scroll down and click the Business Analyst widget.

 Business Analyst widget